cs-ed/ed-tech-plan-AlexRErwin/README.md

 * [VEXcode IQ](https://codeiq.vex.com/) as the web-based IDE for students to program their robots using their chromebooks.
 There is also a free extension available for VSCode.

 ### Hardware Specifications
-Teacher Laptop Spec go here:
+Teacher ViewSonic All-in-one Spec go here:
-Dell Precision

 Student chromebook spec go here:

 The VEX IQ Robot brain connects to a computer via an USB-C to USB-A 2.0 cable.
 Proprietary smart cables connect up to 12 motors and/or sensors.
 Each brain has a 3 inch LCD screen.
 There are 8 save slots to hold unique programs, as well as a microSD port for storing more data.
-Student chromebooks

 ### Application

 Describe how you will use the above technologies in the class, including in-class activities, homework, assignments, and assessment.
 Justify the use in terms of efficiency, effectiveness, evidence-based and inclusive pedagogy.

+I will demonstrate foundational programming principles such as **sequence**, **variables**, **condition decisions**, **iteration**, and **functions** with _grahical_ and _auditory_ channels.
+The students will work together using _pair programming_, taking turns driving or navigating, alternating at equitable intervals.
+The students will apply their understanding of these concepts to program their robot to navigate a maze, retrieve and deliver objects in a field, sort objects by color, plot a CNC drawing, as well as other tasks.
+Students are encouraged to create their own design using unique approaches to each challenge.
+Daily engineering notebooks are checked for rationale, documentation, and reflective entries.
+All teams will be graded by looking at their engineering journals, regardless of how successful they were at completing challenges.
+The goal is to develop resilience and collaborative skills.

 ### Impacts